therealahrion/ViPER4Android-FX-Legacy/README.md

 * All root solutions (requires init.d support if not using magisk or supersu.
 Try [Init.d Injector](https://forum.xda-developers.com/android/software-hacking/mod-universal-init-d-injector-wip-t3692105))

 ## Change Log
+### v1.7.3 - 4.xx.2018
+* Add jni for all v4as
+* Various bug fixes and improvements
+* Unity v1.5 update

 ### v1.7.2 - 4.10.2018
 * Added back old material apk as an option